kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 If your dataset is initially considered experimental but matures over time, it may qualify for graduation to a core dataset.

 1. Anyone, including TSC members and users, can trigger the graduation process.
-2. An experimental dataset requires 1/2 approval from the TSC to graduate to the core datasets space.
+2. An experimental dataset requires 1/2 approval from the TSC maintainers to graduate to the core datasets space.
 3. Your dataset can graduate when it meets all requirements of a core dataset.

 ### Demotion of datasets